superdj4life/sophos-config-zabbix/README.md

 # sophos-config-zabbix
-Template to monitor the configuration of Sophos UTM v.9.6 by Zabbix > 4.0
+Template to monitor the configuration of Sophos UTM v.9.6 by Zabbix > 6.2

 Disclaimer:

-This is 0.1apha version of template and script
+This is froked from an 0.1apha version of the template and script.
+I updated the code to run in Python 3.9 as it was written for Python 2 previously.

 This isn't an official template by Sophos Company or Zabbix SIA

-Tested against Sophos v9.6 with 1.3 release of API engine
+Tested against Sophos v9.7

-Tested on Zabbix 4.0.2
+Tested on Zabbix 6.2